Erika McPhee-Shaw

 Dr. McPhee-Shaw served as the Director of WWU's marine laboratory; Shannon Point Marine Center from 2014 to 2017, then joined the ESCI faculty as Professor in Fall 2017.
 Pre-Ph.D. employment included work at the US Geological Survey and the US Forest Service.
 Other previous academic appointments include postdoctoral research at UC Santa Barbara and the US Naval Postgraduate School.

-Teaching experience include general oceanography, coastal oceanography, climate change, applied and biological fluid dynamics, applied and environmental mathematics, quantitative methods and data analysis techniques, and a past history course called 'Seafarers,' investigating links between nation and economy building, warfare, 17-th century exploration, and the development of 19th and 20th century science.
+Teaching experience include general oceanography, coastal oceanography, climate change, applied and biological fluid dynamics, applied and environmental mathematics, quantitative methods and data analysis techniques, Oceanography of the Salish Sea, and a history course called 'Seafarers,' investigating links between nation and economy building, warfare, 17-th century exploration, and the development of 19th and 20th century science.
 McPhee-Shaw has been chief scientist on deep-sea expeditions to west coast continental slope, shelf, and canyon environments, and lead principal investigator on multi-institution projects funded by the National Science Foundation.

-Dr. McPhee-Shaw has been an invited speaker at various scientific conferences and received Western's 2022 Outstanding Faculty Scholarship award.
-She was an honorary coach for the WWU women's basketball team, winter 2023.
+Dr. McPhee-Shaw has been an invited speaker at various international scientific conferences including the Gordon Conference on Ocean Mixing, the INCISE International Symposium on Submarine Canyons, the IAPSCO/SCOR Ocean Mixing Conference, and others.
+She received Western's 2022 Outstanding Faculty Scholarship award and was an honorary coach for the WWU women's basketball team in winter 2023.

 One of McPhee-Shaw's more adventurous science-outreach experiences was traveling to Scotland to be the lake-physics expert in a Discovery Channel TV Show, 'The Loch Ness Monster Revealed," with two other scientists and host Philippe Cousteau.
 Check it out on imdb.com